aburra16/waiting-for-satoshi/script.md

                          GIOVANNI
 Agreed.
             (He glances at the horizon—first hint of sunset.)
 Let’s go home.
-Or better—let’s build a home where art pays the bills and bills respect art.
+Or better, let’s build a home where art pays the bills and bills respect art.

                          MAXIMILIAN
             (eyes shining)
-A midpoint craft—for real.
+A midpoint craft, for real.

                          GIOVANNI
             (extends hand)